 5. Wesak Day

-Wesak day is a popular festival in Malaysia.
-Like in all Buddhist countries, Wesak festival celebration in Malaysia gives you a chance to witness this important event marking the three major milestones in Budhha’s life – his birth, enlightenment and nirvana.
+Wesak Day is a popular festival in Malaysia.
+Like in all Buddhist countries, the Wesak festival celebration in Malaysia gives you a chance to witness this important event marking the three major milestones in Budhha’s life – his birth, enlightenment and nirvana.
 Buddhists across the country observe fasting to cleanse themselves and also spend time meditating at the temples all day.
 They also release doves and tortoises as a symbol of liberating the soul and absolving one’s past life sins.
-This pious festival is marked with alms giving, spirituality and positivity.
-Radiating with positivity, this is the most serene festival amidst all the Malaysian festivals.
+This pious festival is marked with almsgiving, spirituality and positivity.
+Radiating with positivity, this is the most serene festival among all the Malaysian festivals.

 Where: Across the country